ElementsProject/lightning-charge/README.md

 - [WooCommerce Lightning](https://github.com/ElementsProject/woocommerce-gateway-lightning), a lightning gateway for the WooCommerce e-commerce software.

+- [Lightning Jukebox](https://github.com/ElementsProject/lightning-jukebox), a lightning powered jukebox.
+Pay with Bitcoin to choose your music.

 ## REST API

 All endpoints accept and return data in JSON format.